RECORD BOOKS DUE TO THE CEO BY 4:00 PM ON JUNE 18!

 Why is it important you keep a record of your 4-H activities?
 Because, by recording your activities you can remember all the fun you’ve had so far, and set future goals!
 Keeping records of 4-H projects could help you when you apply for college scholarships too!
 4-H Record books are books you make to record your annual projects.

-Recordbook covers (pictured above) can be purchased at the County Extension Office!
+Recordbook covers (pictured above) can be purchased at the County Extension Office for $3.

 Depending on your age group you will fall into the Junior, Intermediate, or Senior category for the Recordbooks.
 As you progress to the next age group, you will keep your previous year’s report forms and keep adding new ones each year.